kushv818/embedded-onboarding/section-00/README.md

 # Reading for section 00

-## Concept 1: What is an embedded system?
+## Concept 1: Introduction to Embedded Systems

-An embedded system is a specialized computer system—a combination of a computer processor, computer memory, and input/output peripheral devices—that has a dedicated function within a larger mechanical or electronic system.
+An embedded system is a specialized computer system.
+A combination of a computer processor, computer memory, and input/output peripheral devices that has a dedicated function within a larger mechanical or electronic system.

 In our case within Dallas Formula Racing, this can be anything, from the dashboard display, data acquistition system, battery management system (EV) and many other smaller projects that support our development.

+In embedded software development, and unlike ordinary software development, your code doesn’t run on your computer.
+It runs on a microcontroller instead.
+This means we’ll write firmware in C or C++ (right now just C), compile it using a toolchain like arm-none-eabi-gcc, and flash it onto the hardware using tools like `st-flash` and `openocd`.
+We’ll cover this process later, but know that the command line plays a big role here too. \*More on this later.

+### What is a microcontroller?

 ## Concept 2: Introducing the shell.